awslabs/sustainability-scanner/README.md

 **Validate AWS CloudFormation templates against AWS Well-Architected Sustainability Pillar best practices.**

 Sustainability scanner is an open source tool that helps you create a more sustainable infrastructure on AWS.
 It takes in your Cloudformation template as input, evaluates it against a set of sustainability best practices and generates a report with a sustainability score and suggested improvements to apply to your template.
 SusScanner comes with a set of rule implementations aligned to the [AWS Well-Architected Pillar for Sustainability](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html).
 However, this is not an exhaustive list and new rules will come out as the tool evolves.
-Furthermore, you can extend these rules (located in the rules dir) in accordance with your company-specific sustainability policies.
+Furthermore, you can extend these rules (located in the `susscanner/rules` dir) in accordance with your company-specific sustainability policies.

 **Sustainability Scanner in action**
 ![demo of susscanner][demo]